Barycentric Neural Networks and Length-Weighted Persistent Entropy Loss: A Green Geometric and Topological Framework for Function Approximation: Preliminaries

 \section{Preliminaries}

 This section introduces the main concepts and establishes some notations that are used throughout the paper.
 We begin by introducing $\CPLF$, followed by the key concepts of computational topology employed in this work, including simplicial complexes, barycentric coordinates, persistent homology, and persistent entropy.
-A general introduction to computational topology can be found, for example, in \cite{edelsbrunner2022computationaltopology,Otter2017ComputationPersistentHomology}.
+A general introduction to computational topology can be found, we refer the reader to \cite{edelsbrunner2022computationaltopology,Otter2017ComputationPersistentHomology}.